tdesposito/Pi-Appliance/appliance/README.md

 ### Logger
 We create and configure the system logger.
 We output all `INFO` or higher log entries to the console and to `/home/pi/log/appliance.log`.
-The log file is automatically rotated when it exceeds 128kb in size, and we keep four previously-rotated logs.
+The log file is automatically rotated daily at midnight (UTC), and we keep fourteen (two weeks') logs.

-This logger is available as `self.logger` inside the `Appliance` instance.
+The logger is available as `self.logger` inside the `Appliance` instance.

 ### The Lock File
 The framework stores its PID in a lockfile at